Kharacternyk/pacwall/README.rst

 you don't like the default appearance, ``goto`` `Customization`_.

 If you want the wallpaper to be persistent, run ``pacwall -ug`` in the init file of DE or WM you use.
+(Note that it doesn't regenerate the wallpaper, it just sets the most recent one.)

 If you want the wallpaper to be automatically updated when a package is upgraded/removed/installed, run: